Warlord’s release from US prison ups tension with Colombia

 “You have to be really naive to believe that an involuntary bureaucratic mistake is what is blocking the return of the person who knows the most about the history of the paramilitaries,” said Cepeda, who has traveled to the U.S. to meet Mancuso on behalf of victims.

-The leftist Cepeda, who is Uribe’s top accuser and whose father was killed by paramilitaries, pledges to hold congressional hearings about how in his view Colombia bungled the extradition request.
+The leftist Cepeda, who is Uribe’s top accuser and whose father was killed by soldiers in coordination with paramilitaries, pledges to hold congressional hearings about how in his view Colombia bungled the extradition request.

 Formed as self-defense forces by wealthy ranchers in the 1980s to counter leftist rebel extortion and kidnapping, the militias seized control of much of Colombia’s Caribbean coast in the late 1990s, killing thousands and stealing millions of acres of land while wresting control of lucrative drug routes.
 In 2001, the U.S. designated the AUC a foreign terror organization.